-Places of interest in our county include Broad Creek Cemetery, (site of one of the earliest centers of activity on the Island, now undergoing archaeological investigation and restoration, Church Hill Theatre, (“The Showcase of the Eastern Shore”, a center for performing and visual arts), Queen Anne’s County Courthouse constructed when the county seat was moved to Centreville from Queenstown (It is the oldest courthouse in the state in continuous use), Queenstown Colonial Courthouse, (The first courthouse in the county), Sudlersville Train Station Museum, (preserved as a museum devoted to the history of railroad, Sudlersville and Baseball Hall of Famer, Jimmy Foxx) and history Wye Grist Mill (historically significant in that it produced and sold supplies to American Revolution financier Robert Morris for the Continental Army).
+Places of interest in our county include Broad Creek Cemetery, (site of one of the earliest centers of activity on the Island, now undergoing archaeological investigation and restoration, Church Hill Theatre, (“The Showcase of the Eastern Shore”, a center for performing and visual arts), Queen Anne’s County Courthouse constructed when the county seat was moved to Centreville from Queenstown (It is the oldest courthouse in the state in continuous use), Queenstown Colonial Courthouse, (The first courthouse in the county), Sudlersville Train Station Museum, (preserved as a museum devoted to the history of the railroad, Sudlersville and Baseball Hall of Famer, Jimmy Foxx) and history Wye Grist Mill (historically significant in that it produced and sold supplies to American Revolution financier Robert Morris for the Continental Army).

-As Sheriff, I welcome you to our web site, hope that you find it informative and exhibits the pride and dedication of our Sheriff’s Office.
+As Sheriff, I welcome you to our website, hope that you find it informative, and exhibits the pride and dedication of our Sheriff’s Office.